 Turmeric paste mixed with little lime is applied topically.

-Apply paste of turmeric and sesame on affected area.
+Apply paste of turmeric, and sesame on the affected area.

 Throat problem, coughing